 Secondly, career satisfaction is more likely for just about any student that finds the job most fitting to their credentials.
 For Aspies, career satisfaction is much more likely.
 Those on the spectrum have a tendency to be content with their jobs, so long as it means that they are able to support themselves and get into a routine.

-The third and final perk of being a recent college grad with a fulfilling career is an improvement to the quality of life.
+The third and final perk of being a recent college grad with a fulfilling career is an improvement in the quality of life.
 For NT’s, quality of life pertains to a vast multitude of factors.
 Such factors include social life, family time, financial securities, personal achievements, and so forth.
+For an Aspie, the primary concern would likely be stability.

-In brief, Aspies and NT’s have a lot to benefit from their time in school.
-Though such a life can be stressful (especially when considering a job in the mix), the end result is rewarding.
+In brief, Aspies and NT’s have a lot to benefit from in their time at college.
+Though such a student’s life can be stressful (especially when considering a job in the mix), the end result is rewarding.